JalmarazMartn/VsCodeStepScripts/README.md

 ### 0.0.13

 command "JAM: Open a file dialog and write selection in document" and command "JAM: Open a folder dialog and write selection in document".

+### 0.0.14

+New exec type: executeCommandShell.
+With this type you can execute a command in the terminal.
+The argument is the command to execute.